AstelonM/LisaX/README.md

 __• Bot Info Commands:__
-`commandCount, ping, list`
+`commandCount, help, list, ping`

 __• Guild Info Commands:__
-`countMembersByRole, emojiImage, emojiList, getColourCode, getPermissions, roleId, roleMembers, guildInfo, firstMessage`
+`countMembersByRole, emojiImage, emojiList, firstMessage getColourCode, getPermissions, guildInfo, roleId, roleMembers`

+__• Management Commands:__
+`addEmote, changeServerRegion, giveRole, listPublicRoles, notify, setPublicRole, takeRole, toggleNicknameEnforce`

+__• Miscellaneous Commands:__
+`charCount, currency, embedDissect, namemc, ocr`

 __• User Commands:__
 `avatar, getDiscriminator, getEffectiveName, getNickname, id, getUsername, getRoles, nickname, userInfo`

-__• Miscallaneous Commands:__
-`charCount, namemc, currency, embedDissect`

-__• Management Commands:__
-`giveRole, takeRole, changeServerRegion, listPublicRoles, setPublicRole, toggleNicknameEnforce`

 Additionally, you can use //help <command> for more help on a command.

+For more information about the bot, use //help.

 Depends on Java 11+ ([if you're confused where to get Java 11, use Adopt OpenJDK to download the latest version of Java](https://adoptopenjdk.net/)).